 No fancy trading strategies.

-No "get rich quick" promises.
+No overnight promises.

-No pretending I know where the market is going tomorrow.
+No pretending I know the future.

 If you're looking for investment advice, I'm not your man.